Mean-Field Learning for Storage Aggregation: Acknowledgments

 \subsection{An Illustrative Toy Example}

 We start with a two-period example ($T=2$) to visualize the mean-field flexibility set in Fig.~\ref{fig:toyexample_set}, and illustrate the impact of the number of price samples and devices in Fig.~\ref{fig:toyexample_sensitive}.
-Define the mean-field net power as $ x_t := \frac{1}{I}\sum_{i}\left(p_{i,t}^{\mathrm{C}}-p_{i,t}^{\mathrm{D}}\right). $ For visualization, we plot the exact mean-field aggregate flexibility set by densely sampling feasible operating points in Fig. \ref{fig:toyexample_set}.
-To generate training data for the surrogate identification, we sample price signals in $\mathbb{R}^2$ uniformly on the unit circle.
+Define the mean-field net power as $ x_t := \frac{1}{I}\sum_{i}\left(p_{i,t}^{\mathrm{C}}-p_{i,t}^{\mathrm{D}}\right). $ For visualization, we plot the exact mean-field aggregate flexibility set by densely sampling feasible operating points in Fig.~\ref{fig:toyexample_set}.
+To generate training data for the surrogate identification, we sample price signals in $\mathbb{R}^2$ uniformly on a circle of radius 50.
 Unless otherwise specified, we use $D=20$ price samples in this toy example.

 In Fig.~\ref{fig:toyexample_set}(a)–(d), the device number $I$ increases from 1 to 300 and we observe the following behavior for the shape of the feasibility set.
 For $I = 1$, the individual flexibility set is disconnected and nonconvex due to the integer variables in \eqref{eq:ESS_ind}.
 When $I = 2$, the aggregate set becomes connected and exhibits less pronounced nonconvexity.
 By $I = 100$, the aggregate set is nearly convex, and for $I = 300$ it is almost indistinguishable from the $I = 100$ case.
 These patterns are consistent with Proposition~\ref{prop1:MFConverge}, which states that the mean-field performance converges to a unique, convex set as $I$ grows.
 The \textit{cooperative effect} behind this behavior is intuitive: a single storage device cannot charge and discharge at the same time, but a large aggregation can coordinate devices so that some charge while others discharge.
 This coordinated and complementary operation allows the aggregation to mimic fractional charging and discharging states that individual devices cannot realize, smoothing out discreteness and yielding an approximately convex flexibility set.